William A. Steiger: Congress

 In 1966, Steiger was elected to the 90th Congress as the representative of Wisconsin's 6th congressional district.
 He was re-elected to the next six Congresses but died in office before the 96th Congress.
 Overall, he served from January 3, 1967, to December 4, 1978.
-His death left a vacancy in the House that was filled by a special election that resulted in the election of Tom Petri.
+His surprise death left a vacancy in the House that was filled by a special election that resulted in the election of Tom Petri.

 In the House, Steiger was a strong supporter of tax cuts as a way to stimulate the economy.
 He sponsored legislation reducing the capital gains tax, establishing the Occupational Safety and Health Administration, and securing environmental protection for the Great Lakes.
 The bills that he authored on those topics included the Williams-Steiger Bill that established the OSHA in 1970, the Clear Lakes Bill that established environmental protection for the Great Lakes, the Older Americans Act of 1965, the Elementary and Secondary School Act, the Manpower Act, and the Steiger Amendment of 1978 that reduced the capital gains tax.